Tech Made Simple

 Techlicious Top Pick award logo with the text: Easy-to-read, accurate forecasts with the ability to dig deep into the data,The Weather Channel is the best weather site for most people, offering an accurate forecast that’s easy to read, high-quality weather-related news, and an interactive map that is easy to use and delivers a lot of detailed information.
 While there are ads, they don’t significantly detract from the viewing experience, and you can choose to go ad-free with a premium subscription ($4.99 per month or $29.99 per year).

 Forecast Watch consistently ranks The Weather Channel among the top three for weather forecast accuracy, making it a good choice for your local weather and when traveling.
 I like the fact that there is a favorite cities bar at the top of the page that automatically populates as you search for weather, so you can easily toggle between places.
-And, it’s easy to remove a city once it’s no longer a top priority.
+And it’s easy to remove a city once it’s no longer a top priority.
 If there is an active weather advisory, there is a colored circle (yellow, orange, or red) with the number of advisories that is available on all pages.
-And if you want a detailed look at what to expect in the next hours, the Hourly page provides forecasts at 15-minute increments for an hour for the free service and up to two hours for the premium service.
+If you want a detailed look at what to expect in the following hours, the Hourly page provides forecasts at 15-minute increments for an hour for the free service and up to two hours for the premium service.

 The Weather Channel hourly forecast page showing temperature, feels like temperature, UV index, precipitation, wind speed, humidity and snow amount.
 Forecasts are in 15-minute increments.